Why you should audit your Google Adwords

 Has your target audience or set of personas changed?

-When you have clarified all of these questions, you are able to know what you want from your AdWords account.
+When you have clarified all of these questions, you can know what you want from your AdWords account.
 And there, you can get your hands dirty by having all the elements in hand.

 Step two: Review the account structure